ENCCS/julia-for-hpc/content/quick-reference.rst

 Quick Reference
 ===============

-This page provides a quick overview of Julia's syntax and features.
+This page provides a condensed overview of Julia's main syntax and features.

+.. callout:: Preparing for a workshop

    To prepare for a workshop where this material is taught, please first install Julia as described in :doc:`setup`, and then go through the overview below and experiment with it either in the Julia REPL, a Jupyter or Pluto notebook, or in VSCode (refer to :doc:`setup` for installation and configuration instructions).

 As an alternative to going through this page, you can also watch `this video <https://www.youtube.com/watch?v=sE67bP2PnOo&t=28s>`_